DeviaVir/zenbot/README.md

 - the volume counter is then **reset** at 0 and the cycle repeats

 as you can see, zenbot completely ignores price. it also ignores volume that is cancelled out by the other side, for example a day-trader selling 20BTC and then buying it back immediately, to bait price swings. it does this under the belief that price is mostly an illusion, a result of directly preceding events, and those patterns tend to repeat, signalled by volume changes. thus, all params are based on historical analysis (typically the last 3 months of data) of volume, not price.

+**TLDR;** so basically it filters out market noise, determines the best action from the traders themselves, and benefits by being among the first to detect these trends.

+## How does this method fare when backtested on real data?

+For June 2016, zen started out with $1,242.90 (virtual net worth), and ended with $1,940.28, **156% return**.
+Here's the sim output: https://gist.github.com/carlos8f/0a73f27c5dd28ed39e67867a76f852f9

+## the ZMI "zen market index" rating

+zenbot generates a "zen market index" for every tick.
+For example,

+`36/750 BULL`

+...which means zen is **4% the way to buying**.
+Since this index has a decay applied, it's weighted to recent events and gives a decent at-a-glance mood of the system.
+You can check the **live ZMI** at https://zenbot.s8f.org/

 ## Install